Advent Guide: Introduction

 The Advent season is a time to remember, celebrate, and share the good news of Christ coming into the world.
 Unfortunately, we are busy chasing down gifts, family travel schedules, and completing work deadlines.

-We’re excited to announce that we will be releasing the SWO Advent Guide with daily entries leading up to Christmas (starting Dec.
-1).
+We’re excited to announce that we will be releasing the annual SWO Advent Guide with daily entries leading up to Christmas (December 1-25).
 You can read the posts each morning here on the SWO Blog or the Snowbird App.

 “And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.” – John 1:14